fgdavoodi/Segmenation/README.md

 import different features I previously created in SQL like Number_of_days,Number_of_weeks, Hour_of_stay, weekdays_showup,

-weekend_showup, early_morning_showup, late_night_showup, and .. and then process the data and categorize the customors using the
+weekend_showup, early_morning_showup, late_night_showup, etc and then process the data and categorize the customors using the

 features.